 Need more information about asexuality?

+So you’ve asked yourself “am I asexual?“, and after reading this article you might feel that one blog probably won’t completely answer that question for you.
 That’s completely understandable.
 One article most likely won’t fix all your doubts and won’t answer all the questions you might have.
-Check out our article about the top 3 useful websites for asexuals to learn more about the topic!
+Check out our article of the top 3 useful websites for asexuals to learn more about the topic!
 However, I do hope you found this article to be useful, too.
 And for those who’ve recognized themselves in this article: welcome to the club!
 Here’s your cake! 🍰 (It’s a thing)

 Looking to meet other asexuals, demisexuals and graysexuals online?
 For friendship or more?
 Please checkout our asexuals.net homepage for more information about our website and the possibilities or sign up right away if you’re interested!